KavenMuralei/COMP3005A3/README.md

 1. Using pgAdmin, create a new database and execute the database setup listed above
 2. Run the project through intellij using Maven
+3. Once running enter the url of your database as well as the user and password.